 This is a less-structured way to go about creating your course and may be more difficult for students to navigate.
 However, it is still a lovely way to start building a paying audience without much up-front investment.
 You can offer everything from exclusive videos, behind-the-scenes instructionals, and live Q&As, to downloadable asana PDFs, meditation Mp3 recordings, or physical merchandise.

-Affordable Option: Teachable or Podia
+Affordable Option: Podia

 Teachable starts at $39 per month and includes a super intuitive course builder, access to an existing range of students (people who already have purchased other Teachable courses), as well as beautifully designed sales pages.